kate-bishop/thekatebishop/portfolio/weather-app.md

 ---
-title: "Code Challenge: Dallas Weather App"
+title: "Code Challenge: Weather Forecast App"
 role: "React Engineer"
 date: "2022-01-01"
 problem: "Given a Sketch file with a desktop design for a 5-day weather forecast app in Dallas, Texas, I was tasked with building a single-page web app to match.
 In addition, the app needed to connect to an API to retrieve real forecast data."